Courtney Sarault

 Biography

-Courtney Sarault made her World Cup debut during the 2018-19 season and won a silver medal in the 1500m at the season-opener in Calgary.
-She would make her world championship debut at the end of the season, winning bronze with the 3000m relay team and competing in three individual events.
+Sarault debuted on the ISU World Cup circuit during the 2018-19 season and won a silver medal in the 1500m at the season-opener in Calgary.

-It was also in 2019 that Sarault overtrained and ended up having to stop all physical activity for months.
+It was in 2019 that Sarault first experienced symptoms of overtraining and ended up having to stop all physical activity for months.
 Though the comeback was difficult both physically and mentally, she recovered to compete on the World Cup circuit for the 2019-20 season.
 During the second stop on home ice in Montreal, she won 1000m silver for her first individual World Cup medal since her debut a year earlier.
 She ended up winning three more individual medals that season along with five medals with the 3000m relay, including a gold in Shanghai.
 At the inaugural Four Continents Championships in 2020, Sarault won 500m bronze and 1000m silver to finish third overall.

 A Little More About Courtney